 State and federal laws, regulations and guidance require health plans to regularly update provider directories, such as monthly with some requirements being even tighter.
 Additionally, many of those same laws require insurers to contact every provider in their directories, sometimes as often as every three months, and make updates to those directories much faster than has been done in the past.
 The present model encourages potentially duplicative outreach and maintenance costs while creating silos of data.
 This pilot will examine how sharing data across health care organizations on blockchain technology can improve data accuracy, streamline administration, reduce costs and improve access to care.

 In forming this alliance, the group recognizes that to build an effective solution, Synaptic and the blockchain network will need more participants from the healthcare industry.
-Please review our prospectus about membership requirements and how to apply.

 We believe this is the first blockchain initiative in healthcare to involve several national and international providers and payers, so the scale may be unprecedented.
 To keep the pilot manageable in scope, we will focus on one major geographic market and on a common set of providers across the Alliance members.
 Consumers in that market may see improved quality in the provider directories, and providers in that market may see fewer calls and emails from the payers to verify the provider’s demographics.
 We will be tracking results from data quality and potential cost-savings standpoints.